 No doubt, that doesn’t imply overseas online sites cannot be trusted.
 The platforms are fully licensed and conform to the gambling laws and regulations of the countries they are based in.
 However, disputes in payments for Kiwis means they will come under the jurisdiction of that nation.

-On November 30, 2020, Sport NZ officially declared athletics, baseball, basketball, cricket, football (soccer), golf, netball, rugby, rugby league, sailing, tennis, volleyball, and water polo as sporting codes in the country.
+On November 30, 2020, Sport NZ officially declared athletics, baseball, basketball, cricket, football (soccer), golf, netball, rugby union, rugby league, sailing, tennis, volleyball, and water polo as sporting codes in the country.

 Before officially declaring a code a sport under section 106 of the Racing Act, Sport NZ consults the TAB as well as the National Sporting Organisation (NSO) to make sure the code relates to section 80, pertaining to the sports betting agreement.
 The NSO also handles the appeal of athletes missing out on national selection as well as educating everyone on the policy of countering match-fixing in sport.